djsime1/awesome-flipperzero/dolphin/README.md

 - Assets: Includes New Dolphin Animations: [Veemon (By felix-two-tone)]
 - Assets: Includes New Dolphin Animations: [G0ku (By Sasquach)]
 - Assets: Includes New Dolphin Animations: [Aika Zer0, Aika Zer0 2, Kaz0ku Haha & P3ach Run (By RogueMaster)] (hidden)
+- Assets: Includes New Dolphin Animations: [CloudG0ku (By Sasquach)]

 ## Some Previews Provided By Creators: